joesgithub/phaser-rpg/readme.md

 ## TypeScript

-Check out the [phaser3-typescript-parcel-template](https://github.com/ourcade/phaser3-typescript-parcel-template) for a ready-to-use version of this template in TypeScript!
+Check out the [phaser3-typescript-parcel-template](https://github.com/ourcade/phaser3-typescript-parcel-template) for a ready-to-use version of the [Phaser + Parcel template](https://github.com/ourcade/phaser3-parcel-template) in TypeScript!
+It can be extended to this project.

 ## Flow